ByteRookie/AGS_Service/README.md

 1. Install the integration through HACS using the instructions above.
 2. Copy the [minimal configuration](#minimal-configuration) into your `configuration.yaml` file.
 3. Restart Home Assistant.
-AGS Service manages speaker groups automatically, so no additional automations are required.
+AGS Service manages speaker groups automatically.
+Starting with v1.4.0 the old `AGS Automation Example.yaml` file is no longer needed because all automation logic is built into the integration.

 ## Configuration